There are no sure-fire secrets to answering an interview question. But there is an acronym…

 Competency questions are generally used to find out how candidates would react to certain situations, by asking for real-world examples to back-up their claims.

 Candidates can easily be thrown by these types of questions, but don’t let their open-ended nature fool you.
-There is a formula you can apply to keep your answers on track, and that’s where STAR comes in.
+There is a formula you can apply to keep your answers on track, and that’s where the STAR technique comes in.

-How do I use STAR?
+How do I use the STAR method?

 S – Situation